nwilkens/graphite-ng/README.md

 # Metric store plugins

-Graphite-ng can query metrics from different stores.
-At this point only the example text_metrics store is implemented, but it's easy to add more.
+* Graphite-ng can query metrics from different stores.
+  At this point only the example text store is implemented, but it's easy to add more.
+Next up is whisper and elasticsearch.
+* Carbon-ng will be able to use plugins to store metrics.
+For now it can only store in the experimental elasticsearch store.

 # other interesting things & diff with real graphite: